 DSA Jurisdiction – Building/Construction Type

 All construction must be reviewed and approved by DSA, except as noted below, before a contract for construction can be awarded.
-Title 24, Part 1 defines several exceptions (not including access compliance) to DSA jurisdiction for Building Code enforcement for various types of construction as described below (for more information on construction types, see Scope of Projects for DSA Plan Submittal by Construction Type).
+Title 24, Part 1 defines several exceptions (not including access compliance) to DSA jurisdiction for Building Code enforcement for various types of construction as described below (for more information on construction types, see DSA's Scope of Projects for DSA Plan Submittal by Construction Type page ).

 Per Title 24, Part 1, Section 4-314 - Definitions, the following structures are classified as "school buildings" and are therefore subject to complete review and approval by DSA: